Welcome to today's edition of the Rush 24-7 podcast.

 Romney doesn't.

-Each issue is a problem for the candidate because you can you just can't say states' rights and expect to be forgiven for unsound and unpopular decisions or policies.
+Each issue is a problem for the candidate because you just can't say states' rights and expect to be forgiven for unsound and unpopular decisions or policies.

 Romney and Perry both get hammered for their records as governors.